Solar Energy: The Full Picture

 Solar Facility Impacts on Wildlife — Renewable & Sustainable Energy Reviews

-A 2025 comprehensive review documented habitat fragmentation, wildlife mortality, and ecosystem disruption from large-scale solar installations across multiple regions.
-The study confirms that industrial solar at scale creates ecological harm comparable to other forms of industrial land conversion.
+A 2025 comprehensive review documented habitat fragmentation, wildlife mortality, and ecosystem disruption associated with large-scale solar installations across multiple regions.
+The study indicates that industrial solar at scale can create ecological effects comparable to other forms of industrial land conversion, though impacts are site-specific.

 Key Data Points